Zelenyy/advanced-python/docs/homeworks/02_assignment.md

 # Assignment 2 (12 p.)

-In this assignment you have to develop metadata processor for STEM Framework.
+In this assignment you have to develop a metadata processor for the STEM Framework.

-In STEM, task run include three stage:
+In the STEM, the task run includes three stage:

-1. Resolving of task dependencies and building task tree.
+1. Resolving the task dependencies and building the task tree.
-2. Meta data verification: each task have `Specification` which describe required meta and meta data processor check input meta on accordance specification.
+2. Metadata verification: each task has `Specification` which describes required meta and the metadata processor checks input meta the correspondence to the specification.
-3. Invocation of ech task.
+3. The invocation of each task.

-Meta is tree-like structure which on top level contains key-value pairs: key is string, value is primitive type, list or another Meta type.
-In STEM we will use dictionary and dataclass as Meta object.
+Meta is tree-like structure which contains key-value pairs on top level.
+The key is a string, the value is a primitive type, list or another Meta type.
+In the STEM we will use a dictionary and a dataclass as Meta objects.

-Specification is description of mandatory part metadata which must be present in Meta for given task and before execution task metadata processor checked what given meta complies specification.
-In STEM we will use dataclass class-object if dataclass using as Meta object and sequence of name-type pairs in another case.
+Specification is description of mandatory part of the metadata which must be present in the Meta for the given task.
+The metadata processor checks whether the given meta corresponds specification before the execution of the task.
+In the STEM we use dataclass class-object if the dataclass instance is used as the Meta object and sequence of name-type pairs otherwise.

 1. (1 p.)
-In `core.py` module create protocol `Dataclass` as type annotations for dataclass object.
+In `core.py` module create a protocol `Dataclass` as a type annotation for a dataclass object.
 2. (1 p.)
-In `meta.py` module create type annotations for next type:
+In `meta.py` module create a type annotation for the next types:
-   1. `Meta` --- union `dict` and `Dataclass` type.
+   1. `Meta` --- union of the `dict` and the `Dataclass` type.
    2. Specification field type `SpecificationField` --- pairs of necessary meta key and necessary meta value type (this can be single type, tuple of types, or another specification if meta value is another `Meta`)
-   3. `Specification` for specification --- union of `Dataclass` or tuple of `SpecifiationField` type.
+   3. `Specification` for specification --- union of the `Dataclass` or tuple of the `SpecifiationField` type.
-   Note: if necessary we can add additional type annotation
+   Note: we can add additional type annotations if necessary.
 3. (1 p.)
 In `meta.py` module implement function `get_meta_attr(meta : Meta, key : str, default : Optional[Any] = None) -> Optional[Any]:` which return meta value by `key` from top level of `meta` or `default` if `key` don't exist in `meta`.
 4. (1 p.)
 In `meta.py` module implement function `def update_meta(meta: Meta, **kwargs):` which update `meta` from `kwargs`.
 5. (6 p.)
-In `meta.py` module implement class `MetaVerification` --- this class contains result of meta verification, in field `errors` contains list of instance of dataclass  `MetaFieldError` or another `MetaVerification`:
+In `meta.py` module implement class `MetaVerification` --- this class contains result of meta verification.
+It contains list of instance of dataclass `MetaFieldError` or another `MetaVerification` in the field `errors`:
-   1. Implement _property_ `checked_success`, return `True` if  not errors of verification.
+   1. Implement _property_ `checked_success` that returns `True` if there is no errors of verification.
    2. Implement _staticmethod_ `def verify(meta: Meta, specification: Optional[Specification] = None) -> "MetaVerification":` which verify `meta` by `specification`.
 Raise `SpecificationError` if verification impossible.
 6. (2 p.)
-In `core.py` module implement class `Named` with _property_ `name`: this property return value of private variable `_name` if it is not None and return name of current class (Named or his children) in snake_case (for translation classname from PascalCase to snake_case implement `def pascal_case_to_snake_case(name: str) -> str:` function)
+In `core.py` module implement class `Named` with _property_ `name`.
+This property returns value of private variable `_name` if it is not None and returns name of current class (`Named` or his children) in snake_case (for translation classname from PascalCase to snake_case implement `def pascal_case_to_snake_case(name: str) -> str:` function).